 "On Friday night, both sides of the community came together to try to stop this attack and we've been out on the streets since then with our colleagues across the divide."

 UDA leader Jackie McDonald said: "There's goodwill here.
 It's not exactly a shared space, but there's a shared recognition of the problems.

-"I think the two communities have worked very well together."'Questions to be answered'
+"I think the two communities have worked very well together."

 One issue raised at the meeting was a claim that at the weekend a police officer advised residents to move out of the area.

 "The police officer said to the lady 'well if incidents like this keep occurring, then maybe you should consider packing up and moving out'," the DUP's Ruth Patterson said.

 "There are questions to be answered here - police officers are here to police and protect this community, not to give advice on to where that community should be heading."

 Police said they were aware of the claim and were investigating it.